LinkedIn Sales Navigator for AI Agencies: The Complete Guide to Finding and Converting Clients

 The Three Saved Searches Every AI Agency Should Have

-Search 3 — Active LinkedIn Users in Your ICP: Filter for your full ICP with an "active on LinkedIn" filter.
-These are the prospects most likely to see your content and respond to outreach.
+Search 3 — Active LinkedIn Users in Your ICP: Filter for your full ICP with an "active on LinkedIn" filter — specifically, posted in the last 30 days.
+These are the prospects most likely to see your content, engage with your posts, and respond to outreach.
+When paired with a strong content strategy, this list becomes self-warming: they see your posts before you ever reach out.

 The Outreach Sequence for Sales Navigator Leads